smartdev0725/allianceBlockNFTTrading/docs/README.md

 * The [Governance subsystem](DAO.md), handling all **Governance** interactions, voting process and updates to the protocol.
 The *end-to-end* Governance process is documented [here](DAO-endToEnd.md)
 * The [Escrow subsystem](Escrow.md), that acts as an independant intermediary, holding the funds and supporting the financial aspect of the protocol.
 * The [Storage subsystem](Storage.md), holds the hard data for every loan, project or investment.
+* The [Reputation subsystem](RALBT.md), that runs through and affects almost every level of the protocol.

 ## How it works